evannglt/cocktail-app/README.md

 docker compose up frontend
 ```

+Because the frontend depends on the backend, and the backend depends on the database, the containers will be started in the correct order.

 This command should display the logs of the frontend container, that contain a **QR code** that can be scanned to run the app on a mobile device using the **Expo Go** app.

 To stop the containers, run the following command: